-AgResearch is charged with enhancing the productivity and profitability of the dairy, meat and textile industries in New Zealand.
-AgResearch scientists and Grasslanz Technology Ltd., a subsidiary company, now have two gene constructs for white clover (Trifolium repens) to give grazing animals a better protein, carbohydrate balance in the diet; reduce animal bloat; while at the same time reduce animal excretions of nitrogen; and possibly reduce methane emissions.
-AgResearch also has a GE high lipid grass, which displays a step-change improvement in metabolizable energy and consequence increase in animal productivity.
-AgResearch has just received long term funding to continue using novel biotechnologies for this plant breeding work.
+AgResearch is charged with enhancing the productivity and profitability of the dairy, meat, and textile industries in New Zealand.
+AgResearch scientists and Grasslanz Technology Ltd., a subsidiary company, now have two gene constructs for white clover (Trifolium repens) to give grazing animals a better protein and carbohydrate balance in the diet, reduce animal bloat, and at the same time reduce animal excretions of nitrogen and possibly methane emissions.
+AgResearch also has a GE high lipid grass, which displays a step-change improvement in metabolizable energy and as a consequence increase in animal productivity.
+AgResearch has received long term funding to continue using novel biotechnologies for this plant breeding work.
 At present, AgResearch is still not willing to apply for conditional release of any of these plants.
+AgResearch continues to import biotech plants to study in containment trials.

-Pastoral Genomics, a research consortium for forage enhancement through biotechnology, has researched a cis-genics (i.e., using engineered genes from within the ryegrass species) approach to develop perennial ryegrass and clover plants.
-The ryegrass contains genes that express traits for drought resistance; increased plant sugar levels; reduced use of nitrogen and phosphorus; and reduced animal methane emissions.
-The consortium has links with the Noble Foundation in Oklahoma and the University of Florida.
+Pastoral Genomics, a research consortium for forage enhancement through biotechnology, has researched a cis-genic (i.e., using engineered genes from within the ryegrass species) approach to develop perennial ryegrass and clover plants.
+The ryegrass contains genes that express traits for drought resistance, increased plant sugar levels, reduced use of nitrogen and phosphorus, and reduced animal methane emissions.
+The consortium has links on this project with the Noble Foundation in Oklahoma and the University of Florida.
 It has conducted controlled field trials in Florida, which have now been completed.
 The trials verified the drought resilience trait in the ryegrass.
 This work has now been shelved in favor of large-scale non-regulated breeding techniques that utilize genomic selection.

 There is also laboratory work, at Plant and Food CRI, using accelerated breeding of apple trees where GE has been used to reduce the age of flowering which will be combined with conventional breeding for desirable traits.
-Then once the desirable traits have been incorporated successfully it is planned that the GE genes will be bred out to leave a non-GE plant.
+Then, once the desirable traits have been incorporated successfully, it is planned that the GE genes will be bred out to leave a non-GE plant.
 Bio-pesticides are another field being researched (see PART D (a), in the animal section of the report).